Last updated September 30, 2024

 Ayurveda Dosha: Vata

 Vata is disturbed to excess by cold, dry, windy conditions including air conditioning.
-Vata types should avoid iced drinks, too many green smoothies, living on salad and instead opt for cooked vegetables, soups and quality protein.
+Vata types should avoid iced drinks, too many green smoothies, and living on salad.
+Instead, they should opt for cooked vegetables, soups and quality protein.

 Raw veganism is not favorable to Vata.
 Telltale symptoms of excess Vata are emaciation, anorexia, protruding belly on a skinny body, fear, anxiety, confusion and aimless talking.

-Excess Vata treatments begin by fueling digestive fire with warming herbs then adding tonic herbs to fortify and build quality tissue.
-A Vata balancing diet of warm, heavy, moist foods with sweet, sour, salty tastes is also advised.
+Excess Vata treatments start by boosting digestive fire with warming herbs, followed by tonic herbs to fortify and build quality tissue.
+A Vata-balancing diet, consisting of warm, heavy and moist foods with sweet, sour and salty tastes, is also recommended.

 Ayurveda Dosha: Pitta

-Pitta people are medium build with good circulation, warm soft skin, and high metabolism that allows them to eat as much as they want and burn it off.
-Pittas are prone to burnout, premature balding, inflammatory disease, fever and infection.
-Intelligent, motivated and perceptive with natural leadership skill and tendency toward competition, they have penetrating eyes, intense focus and become irritated in heat and hot sun.
+Pitta people are of medium build, with good circulation, warm soft skin and a high metabolism that allows them to eat freely and burn it off.
+They are prone to burnout, premature balding, inflammatory diseases, fever and infection.
+Intelligent, motivated and perceptive, a Pitta possesses natural leadership skills and a competitive nature.
+With penetrating eyes and intense focus, they can become easily irritated by heat and hot sun.

 Pitta is disturbed to excess by heat and oil.
 Hot climates, spicy, oily, greasy, excessively salty or sour foods tend to overheat Pitta people.
 Tell-tale signs of excess Pitta are anger, short temper, conflict, extreme hunger or thirst, allergic reactions like hives and inflammatory disease.

-Pitta balancing therapies begin with a diet of cool, light, dry foods with sweet, bitter and astringent tastes.
-When booking wellness vacations, Pittas benefit by choosing locations that offer cool water swimming, cold-water plunges and spa services that offer light, cooling coconut oil massage with sweet aromatherapy oils like rose or sandalwood.
+Pitta-balancing therapies begin with a diet of cool, light, dry foods with sweet, bitter and astringent tastes.
+When booking wellness vacations, Pittas benefit by choosing locations that offer cool-water swimming and cold-water plunges.
+They should also look for spa services that offer light, cooling coconut oil massages with sweet aromatherapy oils such as rose or sandalwood.

 Ayurveda Dosha: Kapha

 Kapha people, the largest of the three, are capable of great strength and physical endurance and equally capable of gaining weight and becoming obese.
-These people love a stable routine and if they establish a rigorous exercise program, make some of the world’s best athletes.
+They love a stable routine and if they establish a rigorous exercise program, make some of the world’s best athletes.

 Kapha types have thick, lustrous hair, melodious deep voices, wide doe-like eyes and beautiful skin.
 They tend to live longest and have strong immune systems.
 Kaphas have a calm, cool nature, are cool under pressure and cool to the touch.
 They can become attached to people and possessions and may have a hard time letting go of the past.

 Kapha is disturbed to excess by cool, damp, heavy environments and by living near water.
-Heavy foods like dairy products, too much meat, wheat, pastry, even watery foods like melons and cucumber all contribute to excess Kapha.
+Heavy foods including dairy products, too much meat, wheat, pastry, and even watery foods such as melons and cucumber all contribute to excess Kapha.

 Tell-tale signs of excess Kapha are feelings of heaviness, depression, inability to “move on,” water retention, obesity, swollen glands, increase in mucous production in cough and congestion, and sleeping too much.